Sample questions and answers from speaking part 1, 2 and 3

 - explain why you would like to have this job most.

 I could probably enjoy working and being trained in fine dining restaurants or some cruise ships that offer a variety of international dishes.
 I would like to get to know different cultures all over the world through food.
-I think it is one of the aspects that distinguish countries.
+I think it is one of the aspects that distinguishes countries.

 - Some people say it’s better to work for yourself than be employed by a company.
 What’s your view?